pluser/fusebox/README.md

 	@@@ Fusebox Launched in fuseboxing.py @@@
 	```

-	to make ACL feature enable, `echo 1 > /fuseboxctlv1/acl_switch`, and
+	to make access control feature enable, `echo 1 > /fuseboxctlv1/acl_switch`, and
-	to make ACL feature disable, `echo 0 > /fuseboxctlv1/acl_switch`.
+	to make access control feature disable, `echo 0 > /fuseboxctlv1/acl_switch`.
-	You can read the file to check whether ACL feature is on/off with `cat /fuseboxctlv1/acl_switch`.
+	You can read the file to check whether access control feature is on/off with `cat /fuseboxctlv1/acl_switch`.

 1. To grant access, you can write pseudo file as `/fuseboxctlv1/acl` in the mountpoint.
 	Syntax is like below.